Indoplanorbis exustus: Predators

 Eggs of Indoplanorbis exustus were experimentally predated and destroyed by Pomacea bridgesii.
 Raut & Aditya (2002) hypothetized that Pomacea bridgesii could be a potential biocontrol agent for Indoplanorbis exustus.

 Parasites

-Indoplanorbis is of economic importance in that it is responsible for the transmission of several species of the genus Schistosoma which infect cattle and cause reduced livestock productivity.
-The snail is also of medical importance as a source of cercarial dermatitis among rural workers, particularly in India.

 Indoplanorbis exustus is best known as the intermediate host responsible for the transmission of Schistosoma nasale and S. spindale, as well as other trematodes such as Echinostoma spp. and some spirorchids.
-A third species of Schistosoma, S. indicum (Montgomery, 1906), is also transmitted by I. exustus.
-Other snails have been implicated in transmission of these three Schistosoma species (such as Lymnaea luteola, a host for S. indicum and S. nasale, and L. acuminata, a host for S. nasale and S. spindale), I. exustus is the most important host for S. nasale and S. spindale, as well as for S. indicum in certain regions.
+These species infect cattle and cause reduced livestock productivity.
+The snail is also of medical importance as a source of cercarial dermatitis among rural workers, particularly in India.A third species of Schistosoma, S. indicum (Montgomery, 1906), is also transmitted by I. exustus.
+I. exustus is the most important host for S. nasale and S. spindale, as well as for S. indicum in certain regions.
 I. exustus may be the sole natural intermediate host for these three Schistosoma species on the Indian sub-continent.

 Indoplanorbis exustus is also an intermediate host for: